-For $30 we got an hour massage that began with hot tea and ended with soup.
+For $30 we got an hour massage on portable massage chairs that began with hot tea and ended with soup.
 It’s like they get me.
 Walking out, D turns to me and asks ‘how was your guy, mine was pretty rough’.
 Never has he more enjoyed a man’s touch.

 Apparently, just being American makes one celebrity in China.
 On multiple occasions we busted locals and tourists randomly taking our picture.
 One girl even went as far as to quietly creep next to me and flash the peace sign as her friend snapped a photo.
 I mean, I love my fans and would have more than accommodated their photo opp.